How to Make a Monthly Budget

 » Learn More: List of Typical Monthly Expenses

-Fixed expenses are those payments that remain relatively consistent from month to month.
-They often reflect “needs” rather than “wants,” though some categories fall into gray areas.
-The more of your overall budget that is consumed by fixed costs, the less flexibility you will have to make adjustments absent some big lifestyle changes (such as selling your car, taking on a roommate or moving to a city with a lower cost of living).
+The more your budget is consumed by fixed costs, the less flexibility you will have to make adjustments absent some big lifestyle changes (such as selling your car, taking on a roommate, or moving to a city with a lower cost of living).

 Examples of fixed expenses: